 Tens of thousands in India demand rebuilding of Hindu temple

-LUCKNOW, India (AP) — Tens of thousands of Hindus have gathered in a northern Indian city renewing calls to build a Hindu temple on a site where a mosque was attacked and demolished in 1992, sparking deadly Hindu-Muslim violence.
+LUCKNOW, India (AP) — Tens of thousands of Hindus gathered in northern India on Sunday renewing calls to build a Hindu temple on a site where a 16th century mosque was attacked and demolished by Hindu hard-liners in 1992, sparking deadly Hindu-Muslim violence.

+The demonstrators chanted slogans demanding the building of the temple and waved a banner that said, "No more requests, now it will be battle."

+The Hindu hard-liners are building pressure on Prime Minister Narendra Modi's government to move quickly on the issue.
+Modi had promised to build the temple in the 2014 national elections that brought him to power.
+The next national elections are due before May next year.

 Hindu fundamentalists with pickaxes and crowbars razed the 16th century Babri Mosque to the ground in December 1992.